HEASARC/heasarc-tutorials/tutorials/data_access/data_access.md

 More info: <a href="https://outerspace.stsci.edu/display/MASTDOCS/Public+AWS+Data"> MAST Data in the Cloud</a>

-The best way to grab S3 cloud URI data from MAST is using <a href="https://astroquery.readthedocs.io/en/latest/mast/mast_obsquery.html#downloading-data-products">astroquery</a>.
+Let's grab S3 cloud URI data from MAST using <a href="https://astroquery.readthedocs.io/en/latest/mast/mast_obsquery.html#downloading-data-products">astroquery</a>.
+This module has the *optional* ability to return the location of the data from AWS.
+Every archive's method for retrieving cloud URLs is different.

 ```python
 Observations.enable_cloud_dataset(provider='AWS')